Cleveland Browns vs. Arizona Cardinals NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Cardinals stats and trends

-- Arizona has played five games, with four wins against the spread.

-- This year, the Cardinals won ATS in their only game as an underdog of 3.5 points or more.
+- The Cardinals covered the spread in their only game when underdogs by 3.5 points or more.

-- Arizona's games this season have hit the over on two of five set point totals (40%).
+- Arizona's games this year have gone over the point total two times in five opportunities (40%).

-- Arizona is 3-1 against the spread and 4-0 overall in games when it records more than 22.8 points.
+- Arizona is 3-1 against the spread and 4-0 overall when the team notches more than 22.8 points.

-- When Arizona totals more than 298.8 yards, the team is 4-1 against the spread and 5-0 overall.
+- Arizona is 4-1 against the spread and 5-0 overall when the team amasses more than 298.8 yards.

 - The Cardinals have turned the ball over one more time (5 total) than the Browns have forced a turnover (4) this season.